Reprise – The Future Is Now? Then It’s Quiz Time!

 I’m lazy I wanted to have them all in one place, I’m pulling my earliest movie quiz posts from the old blog archive and placing them on my current.
 I’ll dust them off and add a bit of images and exposition to them, but the answers will remain the same.
 This one from the day-after-you-know-what at the end of 2010 was more than fitting for today.

-George Cozzalio, he of the wonderfully named Sergio Leone and the Infield Fly Rule blog, has come up with yet another of his cinematically off-the-wall but thoroughly inspired movie quizzes for his readers.
+Dennis Cozzalio, he of the wonderfully named Sergio Leone and the Infield Fly Rule blog, has come up with yet another of his cinematically off-the-wall but thoroughly inspired movie quizzes for his readers.
 Great timing, too, since with Christmas over I no longer know what to do with myself (except clean-up wrapping paper, buy more batteries, and wonder where the hell the year went).
 So, without further a do, let’s tackle a subject near and dear to my heart (you are more than welcome to participate, btw) with:

 1) Best Movie of 2010